-The Company has been named in two separate actions involving one of the vendors of the Obuasi Property relating to such vendor's corporate history and founding shareholders and the ownership of the lands covered by the Kyereboso #2 and Kyereboso #3 prospecting licences.
-One action is the subject of a pre-trial motion and has not yet proceeded to trial.
+The Company has been named in an action involving one of the vendors of the Obuasi Property relating to such vendor's corporate history and founding shareholders and the ownership of the lands covered by the Kyereboso #2 and Kyereboso #3 prospecting licences.
+The action is the subject of a pre-trial motion and has not yet proceeded to trial.
 An interlocutory injunction has been granted preventing all parties from selling any interest in the property pending final determination of the matter.
 Pelangio has appealed against this ruling and such appeal is yet to be determined.
-The other action has proceeded to trial with judgment given for the plaintiff.
-The judgement of the trial Court was set aside by the Court of Appeal on February 26, 2018.
-The Company considers the other action to be without merit.
+The Company considers this action to be without merit.